Joint cosmological fits to DESI-DR1 full-shape clustering and weak gravitational lensing in configuration space: Datasets

 For the galaxy correlation function multipoles, we employ the DESI collaboration measurements derived from the DR1 Key Project catalogues \citep{2025JCAP...07..017A}, including one set of multipoles for the BGS sample ($0.1 < z < 0.4$) together with additional measurements for three independent LRG redshift ranges $(0.4-0.6, 0.6-0.8, 0.8-1.1)$.
 The correlation function measurements span 45 linearly-spaced separation bins between limits $20 < s < 200 \, h^{-1}$ Mpc, with bin width $\Delta s = 4 \, h^{-1}$ Mpc.
 Our correlation function measurements exclude small-scale PIP (pairwise inverse probability) weights \citep{2025JCAP...04..074B}, because their effect is negligible at the separations we are considering, although we include the ``theta-cut'' corrections \citep{2025JCAP...07..017A}.
 The correlation function measurements were performed by \cite{2025JCAP...07..017A} using {\sc pycorr}\footnote{\url{https://github.com/cosmodesi/pycorr}}, which wraps a version of the {\sc corrfunc} package\footnote{\url{https://corrfunc.readthedocs.io/en/master}} \citep{2020MNRAS.491.3022S}.

 We measure the average tangential shear of the tomographic source catalogues around each DESI galaxy sample using {\sc treecorr}{\footnote{\url{https://rmjarvis.github.io/TreeCorr}}} \citep{2004MNRAS.352..338J}, employing 15 logarithmic angular separation bins in the range $0.3 < \theta < 300$ arcmin.
 Our $\gamma_t$ measurements for the LRG samples match the DR1 galaxy-galaxy lensing data presented by \cite{2025arXiv250621677H}; our BGS measurements differ because we are using the Key Project catalogue including the absolute magnitude cut $M_r < -21.5$.
 Before performing the galaxy-galaxy lensing measurement, we cut the source and lens samples to overlapping sky areas \citep{2025arXiv250621677H} corresponding to 447, 851 and 441 deg$^2$ for KiDS-1000, DES-Y3 and HSC-Y3, respectively.
-When measuring the average tangential shear, we subtract a signal around randomly-distributed lenses with the same sky distribution as the data, and we do not perform a boost correction.
+When measuring the average tangential shear, we subtract a signal around randomly-distributed lenses with the same sky distribution as the data, and we do not perform a boost correction to account for source-lens clustering on small scales \citep{sheldon2004}, as this is negligible on the separations considered in this analysis \citep{lange2024}.